ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/overview.markdown

 ---

+#### Client compatability

+Sharding is managed by the RavenDB server;
+clients require no special adaptation when accessing a sharded database:

+  * The client API remains unchanged when using a sharded database.
+  * Clients using RavenDB versions older than 6.0, which lack sharding support,
+    can seamlessly connect to a sharded database without any adaptations or even realizing it is sharded.

+Specific modifications to RavenDB features in a sharded environment are documented in detail
+in feature-specific articles.

+---

 #### Client-Server communication

 When a client connects to a sharded database, it is appointed a RavenDB server that functions as an **orchestrator**,